-Moderator: one of the conference organizers who will be backstage with you during your presentation.
-The moderator will help you get set up for your presentation, will start streaming when you're ready, and will keep an eye on the Chat window to address any problems and to keep track of questions.
+Moderator: one of the conference organizers or another volunteer who is backstage with you during your presentation.
+The moderator helps you get set up for your presentation, starts streaming when you're ready, and keeps an eye on the Chat window to address any problems and to keep track of questions.
+For in-person presentations at hybrid events, the moderator sits in the front row near the speaker.
 Synonym for Producer.

 Presentation: this is what we've traditionally called a session, a single instance of a specific topic by a specific speaker.
-Because HopIn uses the term "session" differently, we'll use "presentation."
+Because RingCentral Events uses the term "session" differently, we'll use "presentation."